hirako2000/tttow-reinforcement-learning/README.md

 the js community, millions of developers made the npm ecosystem so rich one can build virtually anything with node.

-If you decide to re-use this repo to build your own profile, go ahead.
+If you decide to re-use this repo, go ahead.
 No need to credit or link back to this repo/site.
 Although it would be much appreciated.
 **Don't re-republish the UI and logic pretty much as is though**, it is lame, and shameless.
 Tweak the look and feel, custom the training, make it better, make it your own.
 Make it so that I wouldn't come across your stuff and think that it is mine.
 So that nobody comes across your stuff and somehow finds out it's a louzy copy of someone else lacking added value and personalisation.